Best Dressed at the 2019 Grammy Awards: Lady Gaga, Miley Cyrus and More

 Dua Lipa

-The first-time Grammy winner shinned in a silver, sequinned gown.
+The first-time Grammy winner shinned in a silver, sequinned gown by Versace with equally stunning Bvlgari jewelry.

 Jon Kopaloff/Getty Images